xiejx5/watershed_delineation/README.md

 # Rapid Watershed Delineation<br>using an Automatic Outlet Relocation Algorithm

-Delineating a large number of watersheds for hydrological simulations in the big data era 🚀⚡🔥<br>
+Delineating a large number of watersheds for hydrological simulations in the big data era 🔥<br>

 </div>
 <br>